Skip to main content

 Common questions about homeschooling in Missouri

-Missouri requires five core subjects: reading, language arts, mathematics, social studies, and science.
-At least 600 hours per year must be spent on these subjects.
-You are free to teach additional subjects such as art, music, foreign languages, and physical education.
+Missouri mandates five core subjects: reading, language arts, mathematics, social studies, and science.
+At least 600 of your 1,000 required hours must be spent in these areas.
+Beyond the five core subjects, you are free to teach anything you choose — many families add art, music, foreign languages, physical education, and practical life skills.

 Is standardized testing required for Missouri homeschoolers?

-No. Missouri does not require standardized testing or any form of state-mandated assessment.
-You must maintain records including a portfolio and a record of evaluation, but these stay with you and do not need to be submitted to anyone.
+No. Missouri does not require standardized testing, progress reports, or any form of state-mandated assessment for homeschooled students.
+You must maintain a record of evaluation as part of your required documentation, but this stays with you and does not need to be submitted to any government agency.
+Many families choose to test voluntarily for college preparation purposes.

 Do I need a teaching degree to homeschool in Missouri?

 No. Missouri has no teacher qualification requirements for homeschool parents.
-You do not need a diploma, degree, or certification of any kind.
+You do not need a high school diploma, college degree, teaching certificate, or any other credential.
+Any parent or guardian may legally provide home instruction under RSMo 167.031.

-Can homeschooled students play public school sports in Missouri?
+Can homeschoolers play public school sports in Missouri?

-Currently, Missouri requires homeschooled students to be partially enrolled in public school classes to participate in MSHSAA-sanctioned sports and activities.
-Legislation to remove this requirement has been proposed but not yet enacted.
-Some families participate through homeschool sports leagues or private school programs.
+Currently, Missouri requires homeschooled students to be partially enrolled in public school classes to participate in MSHSAA-sanctioned sports and extracurricular activities.
+Legislation to remove this partial enrollment requirement (often called a "Tim Tebow law") has been proposed repeatedly but has not yet been enacted.
+Many families participate through homeschool sports leagues, private school programs, or community recreation leagues instead.

-How do I legally start homeschooling in Missouri?
+What records do I need to keep for homeschooling in Missouri?